Getting a solid view of lightning

 New Mexico Tech is talking with the Global Hydrology and Climate Center in Huntsville about establishing a system in Huntsville, and with the Federal Aviation Administration, National Severe Storms Laboratory, and Global Atmospheric Inc., about setting up a prototype unit at the Dallas-Forth Worth Airport.

-45th Weather Squadron at Patrick AFB,
+45th Weather Squadron at Patrick AFB, lightning reference page.

 National Severe Storms Laboratory, Norman, OK